 You need to register the COM server component and install PowerBuilder runtime files and the PBL or PBD containing your DataWindow objects on the COM+ server computer.

 Transaction server configuration tasks

-The following table summarizes the configuration tasks you need to perform on the transaction server:
+Table 7-1 summarizes the configuration tasks you need to perform on the transaction server.

 Table 7-1: Configuration tasks for transaction server